keleog/PidginUNMT/README.md

 ## Running Unsupervised NMT

 ### Aligning Word Vectors
 Check the Alignment Folder and run the notebook to align and evaluate the Pidgin Word Vectors to the English Word Vectors.

+You can check the pretrained folder for already aligned pidgin word vectors.

 ### Preprocess data
 The first thing to do to run the NMT model is to preprocess data.
 To do so, just follow the instructions in the